-3.(1) This Act applies to public procurement including, for the avoidance of doubt, public procurement in respect of public-private partnerships.
+- 3.(1) This Act applies to all public procurement. - (2) Notwithstanding subsection (1), to the extent that - (a) any other provision of this Act conflicts with the Protocol; or - (b) this Act conflicts with an obligation of the State under or arising out of a treaty or other form of agreement between Barbados and - (i) another state, including an agreement for technical or other cooperation;

-- (2) Notwithstanding subsection (1), to the extent that this Act conflicts with an obligation of the Crown under or arising out of a treaty or other form of agreement between Barbados and - (a) another State, including an agreement for technical or other cooperation; - (b) any subdivision or local authority of another State or any other authority of the State; or - (c) an international financial institution, the requirements of the treaty or other agreement shall prevail.
+- (ii) any subdivision or local authority of another state or any other authority of another state; or - (iii) an international financial institution, the requirements of the Protocol, treaty or other agreement shall prevail.